crisp-im/python-crisp-api/README.md

 ## Resource Methods

-Most of the available Crisp API resources are implemented. **Programmatic methods names are named after their label name in the [API Reference](https://docs.crisp.chat/api/v1/)**.
+Most useful available Crisp API resources are implemented. **Programmatic methods names are named after their label name in the [API Reference](https://docs.crisp.chat/api/v1/)**.

 Thus, it is straightforward to look for them in the library while reading the [API Reference](https://docs.crisp.chat/api/v1/).